arthur-bouton/PathPlanning3D/README.md

+# Efficient implementation of path planning algorithms in 3D in C++

 <p align="center">
 	<img src="snapshot.png?raw=true" height="500">
 </p>

-Efficient implementation of path planning algorithms in 3D in C++.
 The shortest path is computed in real time and displayed in red on the 3D mesh.

 ## Installation